unbit/uwsgi-docs/PyPy_benchmarks.rst

 .. note::

-   this benchmark is now (november 2013) very outdated, most of the numbers here have changed (in better) with newer PyPy releases
+   As of November 2013, this benchmark is very outdated.
+Most of the numbers here have changed for the better with newer PyPy releases.

 This is mainly targeted at PyPy developers to spot slow paths or to fix corner-case bugs.